Suzuki Dzire

 The Suzuki Dzire (stylized DZire) is a subcompact notchback sedan manufactured and marketed by Suzuki since 2008, primarily for India — as a sedan variant of the Swift hatchback over three generations.

 Marketed currently as the Suzuki Swift Sedan in Colombia and Guatemala, the Dzire's overall size was reduced to qualify for India's sub-4 meter tax class.

 First generation (2008)

 The Swift Dzire was introduced with a 1.3 L petrol engine and a Fiat-sourced 1.3 L diesel engine.
 Due to the BS IV emission norms in 2010, Maruti replaced the petrol engine with a 1.2 L K-series engine.

-This generation was discontinued in 2012 for general buyers but continued to be manufactured through model year 2016 for fleet operators, as the Swift Dzire Tour.
+This generation was discontinued in 2012 for general buyers but continued to be manufactured until 2016 for fleet operators, as the Swift Dzire Tour.